On the residual and profinite closures of commensurated subgroups: Applications to just-infinite groups

 In \cite{Wesolek_Branch}, P. Wesolek shows that every commensurated subgroup of a finitely generated just-infinite branch group is either finite or of finite index.
 As an application of the Main Theorem, we obtain the following related result.
 A \textbf{maximal subgroup} of a group is a subgroup that is maximal among all proper subgroups.

 \begin{cor} Let $G$ be a finitely generated just-infinite group.
-Assume that every finite index subgroup $H$ of $G$ has the property that every maximal subgroup of $H$ is of finite index.
-Then every commensurated subgroup of $G$ is either finite or of finite index. \end{cor}
+Assume that whenever $M<H\le G$ are subgroups of $G$ such that $M$ is maximal in $H$ and $H$ has finite index in $G$, then $M$ has finite index in $G$.
+Then every commensurated subgroup of $G$ is either finite or has finite index in $G$. \end{cor}

 \begin{proof} Let $H \leq G$ be an infinite commensurated subgroup.
 By Corollary~\ref{cor:ProfiniteDensity:JustInfinite}, the residual closure $\widetilde H$ is of finite index in $G$.
 Suppose toward a contradiction that $H<\widetilde{H}$.
 Let $M < \widetilde H $ be a maximal subgroup containing $H$, which exists since $\widetilde H$ is finitely generated.
 By hypothesis, the group $M$ is of finite index in $\widetilde H$.
 In particular, $M$ is of finite index in $G$ and thus weakly separable.
 On the other hand, $\widetilde{H}$ is the smallest weakly separable subgroup of $G$ containing $H$.
 We infer that $M = \widetilde H$, which is absurd.
-Hence, $H=\widetilde{H}$ and so has finite index. \end{proof}
+Hence, $H=\widetilde{H}$ and so has finite index in $G$. \end{proof}

 Examples of groups satisfying the hypotheses of Corollary~\ref{cor:NoCommensurated} include the Grigorchuk group (see \cite[Lemma~4]{GriWil}) and many related finitely generated torsion branch groups (see \cite{AlKlTh} and \cite{Per2}), so we recover the corresponding special cases of Wesolek's result \cite{Wesolek_Branch}.